HLozano12/Hack_Sprint/README.md

-# Not Lost But Found - Matching Game
+# Holbie Memory Test - Matching Game

 A Lost and Found Matching game

-## Installation

-How to Install

-## Rules

-## Contributing
+## To play
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+- Click on a tile to reveal the hippocampi

+- Use your memory to locate the matching hippocampi

+- If you click incorrectly, the board will clear

 ## AUTHORS